 Generally, speakers may receive an all-inclusive speaker fee.

-All speaker fees and, in exceptional circumstances, expense reimbursement and registration fee waivers must be:
+All speaker fees and, in exceptional circumstances, expense reimbursement must be:

 - 1. Agreed upon in advance and outlined in the formal speaker agreement - 2.
 In accordance with the program's approved budget. - 3.
 Approved by the ALA headquarters staff.